verayannn/System-1-and-System-2-in-Motion-Planning/README.md

 - **Metacognitive arbitration**: the SOFAI controller decides whether to accept the System 1 proposal or fall back to System 2
 - **Continual-learning variants**: successful System 2 trajectories can be written back into memory and used to improve later runs

-This repo is organized around reproducible experiment scripts rather than a polished Python package.
-The recommended workflow is: install the local `sofai` package in editable mode, then run the repo-level experiment drivers from the repository root.

 ## Installation